How To Fuel For A Marathon: What To Eat Before, During, + After Your Race

 Drinking a recovery shake of protein and carbohydrates within 20 minutes to half an hour of your race finish is ideal.

-Also, ensure you are rehydrating with electrolytes, as you will have sweat a lot during the race.
+Also, ensure you are rehydrating with electrolytes, as you will have sweat during the race.
 No matter how well you hydrate during the marathon, your body will most likely be depleted.

 Photo of author